robin900/citus/CONNECTIONS.md

 a `BEGIN` statement issued by the client results in a `BEGIN` statement being executed for all of the connections.

-- *Allowed when:* All queries and transaction contexts
+- *Allowed when:* All queries, all multi-transaction context, all supported isolation levels
 - *Compatible executors:* router, real-time.
 Task tracker possible?

 ### Shard Placement Connections